 All members of the Management Committee are tenants of the Co-operative.
 Their transactions with the Co-operative are all done on standard terms as applicable to all tenants and they cannot use their position to their advantage.
+Mr John Fraser, a member of the Management Committee, has a balance due to the Co-operative of £918.
+This balance is in respect of rent arrears.

 Two of the Committee members are members of Drumcog.
-A subscription of £400 was paid to that organisation.
+A subscription of £700 was paid to that organisation.